damiencarbery/quotes/quotes.md

 If you have food in your refrigerator, clothes on your back, a roof over your head and a place to sleep, you are richer than 75% of this world.

-If you have money in the bank, in your wallet, and spare change in a dish someplace, you are among the top 8% of the world's wealthy.
+If you have money in the bank, in your wallet, and spare change in a dish some place, you are among the top 8% of the world's wealthy.

 If your parents are still married and alive, you are very rare, especially in this country Smile on your face